hit-moodle/moodle-local_onlinejudge/README.md

 Now, this plugin includes two judge engines:

-1. *sandbox* compiles and executes C/C++ programs in a protected environment of the server.
+1. *sandbox* compiles and executes C/C++ programs locally in a protected environment.
 Supports Linux 32/64-bit only.
 2. *ideone* posts all data to ideone.com which compiles and executes programs remotely.
 Supports 40+ languaes, such as C/C++, Java, Python, C#, JavaScript, Perl, PHP.
 Works in both Windows and Linux.

 Now, this plugin includes one client: